 Other Kinds of Sweet Peppers

 Pimentos are classic red peppers that are most commonly roasted to bring out their sweet flavor.
-Banana peppers of yellow wax peppers are long thin yellow peppers that are commonly pickled.
-Carmen Italian sweet peppers are sweet and fruity and are delicious roasted on the grill.
+Banana peppers of yellow wax peppers are long, thin yellow peppers that are commonly pickled.
+Carmen Italian sweet peppers are sweet and fruity and are deliciously roasted on the grill.

 Anaheim chilies can be used when green or red and are the most common chili pepper used in the United States.
 Ancho chili peppers are dried poblano peppers that, when combined with Mulato and Pasilla peppers, form the holy trinity of peppers used to make mole sauces.

 There are tons of other less easy-to-find, slightly more exotic options for sweet peppers as well.
 The Aja Panca chili pepper has a sweet, berry-like, slightly smoky flavor and is the second most common pepper in use in Peru.
 The Dolmalik chili from Turkey has a rich smoky, sweet flavor that is often used powdered as a dry rub for meat.

 This is just a taste of what a world traveler might come upon in the search for the best sweet pepper.
 They might also find these interesting pepper varieties: